karlssberg/Motiv/README.md

 Motiv is not specifically focused on catering to any particular use-case (except maybe _Developer Experience_), but it does nonetheless serve use-cases such as:

-* **User feedback** - You require an application to provide detailed and accurate feedback to the user about why a certain decisions were made.
+* **User feedback** - You require an application to provide detailed and accurate feedback to the user about why certain decisions were made.
 * **Debugging** - Quickly understand why a certain condition was met (or not).
 When faced with deeply nested if-else statements it can be challenging to comprehend the bigger picture.
 Motiv gives you the wherewithal to